APILabs/SBSAGarage/Docs/IntegrationModernization.md

 2. Download/clone git repository
 3. ACE binary - ace-11.0.0.5.tar.gz

-## Objective: Usage of mounts in docker and then using .ounts to inject custom configuration into the ace integration server container.
+## Objective: Usage of mounts in docker and then using mounts to inject custom configuration into the ace integration server container.

 ## Steps: